ajmorton/advent_of_code/2024-pypy/Thoughts.md

 (581/1016) isn't terrible but it comes with the asterisk of the AoC servers returning 500 errors.
 Tried to refactor part 1 instead of copy-pasting it for part 2 which cost me a minute or two.

 ## Day 03 - Mull It Over
 (410/5285) The example was a single line and the input was multiple so I didn't reset the `do` flag on each line.
 Fucking.
 Brutal.

+Todays lesson is to read the goddamn input, which I should know after literally years of AoC.
+Lost a couple of minutes not realising that part two had updated the example string.
+Lost **a lot** of minutes treating my input as one line when it was split across multiple lines.
+Ever more so because I took a shortcut and used `for line in lines` as a shortcut.
+Paying attention: 1
+Andrew: 0